Connect to Linux from Mac OS X by using Terminal

 If you use MacOS® X, you don’t need to install a third-party client like PuTTY to connect to your cloud server by using Secure Shell (SSH).
 Terminal is a terminal emulation program included with MacOS X that you can use to run SSH.

-Note: For an OnMetal Server, see Create OnMetal Cloud Servers for applicable OnMetal steps.
+Note: For the corresponding steps for an OnMetal server, see Create OnMetal Cloud Servers.

 Connect to the server

-Go to Applications > Utilities, and open Terminal.
+Go to Applications > Utilities, and then open Terminal.

 user00241 in ~MKD1JTF1G3->$